MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ##### 4.5 How MyLife Helps

 MyLife provides William with a user-friendly platform to document his memories and life experiences.
-The software allows him to create a detailed biography, which can be accessed and cherished by his family.
+The platform allows him to create a detailed biography, which can be accessed and cherished by his family.
 This helps William maintain his sense of identity and ensures that his personal history is preserved accurately.
 The platform also offers tools to help him organize his thoughts and memories, making it easier for him to document his life story despite the challenges posed by Alzheimer's disease.

 ##### 4.6 Hypothesis

-> If William uses the MyLife software to document his biography and memories, then he will be able to preserve his identity and personal history, providing a valuable legacy for his family.
+> If William uses the MyLife platform to document his biography and memories, then he will be able to preserve his identity and personal history, providing a valuable legacy for his family.
 This will help his family maintain a connection with him and understand his life story, even as Alzheimer's disease progresses and impacts his memory and identity.
 It will help William himself maintain some level of continuity of self through the progression of the disease.

 ##### 4.6 Key Components of the Hypothesis